The right bike tire will lead to a better riding experience

 It does, however, mean spending more than 20 bucks at Walmart.

-“A $20 tire is not going to last very long, and it’s going to be heavier,” Clay Schwarck, of Wilderness Sports in Frisco, said.
+“A $20 tire is not going to last very long, and it’s going to be heavier,” said Clay Schwark of Wilderness Sports in Frisco.

 Cheaper tires are made of lower-grade rubber that can be brittle and can wear faster.
 In the long run, going cheap can end up costing just as much as buying a better quality tire, because the cheap ones need to be replaced more frequently.